drendon10/reliaquest-entry-level-java-challenge/README.md

 This project exposes employee data through a secure REST API that can be consumed by the Employees-R-US SaaS platform via webhooks.

-Because the company’s existing employee management system is tightly coupled with other internal services, replacing it outright is not feasible.
-Instead, this API acts as a secure integration layer between the internal system and the external SaaS platform while migration occurs.
+Because the existing employee management system is tightly integrated with other internal services, replacing it immediately is not practical.
+Instead, this API serves as a secure integration layer between the internal system and the external SaaS platform during the migration period.

 With this implementation, we prioritize: